turboapps/docs/deploying/to_turbo_server/c-getting_started.md

 Authenticated users can logout of the Turbo Server Portal Site by selecting Logout in the upper right corner of the webpage.

-##### Signing In and Out via Turbo Console
+##### Signing In and Out via Turbo Launcher

-Users can also log in or out via the Turbo Console after it is installed on their local machine.
-Users can bring up the Turbo Console by either going to the System Tray or hitting the keys "Alt + Windows."
+Users can also log in or out via the Turbo Launcher after it is installed on their local machine.
+Users can bring up the Turbo Launcher by either going to the System Tray or hitting the keys "Alt + Windows."
 If the user is not logged in already, a login form will be available.
 If logged in, the user can click on the arrow in the lower-left corner of the Console and select "Sign Out" or "Exit."

 When specifying the server URL in the login form, use one of the conventions, below, as appropriate: